jeamartin/TargetFrameworkMigrator/README.md

 How to debug visual studio extension
 ------------------------------------

-Set "Run external program" in Debug to Visual Studio devenv.exe (e.g. C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\devenv.exe) and command line arguments to "/rootsuffix Exp"
+Set "Run external program" in Debug to Visual Studio devenv.exe (e.g. C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\devenv.exe) and command line arguments to "/rootsuffix Exp" (you can debug only the same version with itself)